Robert Morris (financier): Later business career

-On March 7, 1791, Morris obtained title to a lot from John Dickinson and wife; on March 9, 1793, the site was surveyed; it wasn't until 1794 he began construction of a mansion on Chestnut Street in Philadelphia designed by architect of Washington, D.C., Pierre Charles L'Enfant; it was to occupy an entire block between Chestnut Street and Walnut Street on the western edge of Philadelphia.
+On March 7, 1791, Morris obtained title to a lot from John Dickinson and wife; on March 9, 1793, the site was surveyed; it was not until 1794 that he began construction of a mansion on Chestnut Street in Philadelphia designed by architect of Washington, D.C., Pierre Charles L'Enfant; it was to occupy an entire block between Chestnut Street and Walnut Street on the western edge of Philadelphia.
 The structure was of red brick and marble lining.
-Besides Land Speculation, Morris founded several canal companies: [Similar to the Potomac Company], two Pennsylvania canal companies were set up to try to link the produce of the western lands with the eastern markets; they were the Schuylkill and Susquehanna Navigation Company chartered September 29, 1791, and the Delaware and Schuylkill Canal Company chartered April 10, 1792.
-Morris was president of both companies; he was also involved with a steam engine company, and launched a hot air balloon from his garden on Market Street.
+Besides Land Speculation, Morris founded several canal companies: similar to the Potomac Company, two Pennsylvania canal companies were set up to try to link the produce of the western lands with the eastern markets; they were the Schuylkill and Susquehanna Navigation Company, chartered September 29, 1791, and the Delaware and Schuylkill Canal Company, chartered April 10, 1792.
+Morris was president of both companies; he was also involved with a steam engine company and launched a hot air balloon from his garden on Market Street.
 He had the first iron rolling mill in America.
 His icehouse was the model for one Washington installed at Mount Vernon.
-He backed the new Chestnut Street Theater, and had a greenhouse where his staff cultivated lemon trees.
+He backed the new Chestnut Street Theater and had a greenhouse where his staff cultivated lemon trees.
 In early 1793, Morris purchased shares in a land company led by John Nicholson, the comptroller general of Pennsylvania, beginning a deep business partnership between Nicholson and Morris.